via Giuseppe Pecchio 3

 14/07 - 31/10/2021

-Rue de la Porte Royale, Entrevaux, France
+Spread Museum Entreveaux - Rue de la Porte Royale, Spread Museum Entrevaux, France

-The exhibition ‘Les Danses Nocturnes’ presents contemporary works ranging from painting and sculpture to installation and sound art, which oscillate between the uncanny dream state and beautifully surreal fairytale.
-Both unsettling and tempting, joyful and malevolent, the parallel worlds imagined by artists emanate a distinct spiritual and innocently sensual energy.
+Following the Slavic myth and legends about Rusałki, the participating artists build multi-layered bucolic narratives, which embark either on an exploration of feminine mythological beings commonly associated with nature and sexuality, or depiction of human’s relationship with the spiritual force of nature.
+The selected works, ranging from painting and sculpture to installation and sound art, oscillate between an uncanny dream state and a beautifully surreal fairy tale.
+Both unsettling and tempting, joyful and malevolent, the situations, protagonists, and landscapes imagined by artists emanate a distinct spiritual and innocently sensuous energy.

 Here the Rusałki’s beguiling nature with their ritual of circle dancing in the woods and then killing young men through apparent joy, play and laugh is reminiscent of Mikhail Bakhtin’s tenets.
 According to the Russian philosopher the world during carnival is ruled by a completely different set of laws, and laughter is the most important tool of manifesting it.
 During the carnival we are dealing with the world that has been turned upside down.
 The suspension or questioning of official hierarchies normally governing the social structures, manifests, in consequence, its destructive dimension.
 Laughter, usually a symbol of joy and a biological confirmation of life, becomes in a perverse way an interruption and negation of life forces.